prasannax1/starships/README.md

 ##### Structure

 The ship looks almost entirely secondary hull.
-The main hangar is big enough to hold full size ships, and the industrial replicator situated at the bottom of the ship can replicate any spare part on the fly.
+The main hangar is big enough to hold full size ships, and the industrial replicator situated at the port and starboard sides of the ship can replicate any spare part on the fly.

-The aft portion of the ship contains a 200m wide, 100m long three deck tall shuttlebay.

 ##### Auxillary vehicles